leonardocustodio/blockchain-commons/README.md

 An interactive web application for experimenting with dCBOR encoding, Uniform Resources decoding, and Gordian Envelope visualization.

 **Features:**
-- Parse and visualize CBOR data with annotated hex and diagnostic notation
+- Parse and visualize dCBOR data with annotated hex and diagnostic notation
 - Decode Uniform Resources (UR) with support for envelope URs
 - View Gordian Envelope tree format
-- Convert between hex, UR, and bytewords formats
+- Convert between hex, UR, and Bytewords formats
 - Live examples and interactive editing

 **Try it locally:**